Zyndric/pathtools/README.md

 The code comes unoptimized, but is written with functional paradigms in mind.
-Even though MATLAB and FP don't go well together, the code favors high-level functions, avoids state and tries to limit side effects to those required.
+Even though MATLAB and FP don't go well together, the code favors high-level functions and tries to limit state and side effects to those required.

 Existing functions